josephburgess/database-server-python/README.md

 # Python Database Server

 This is a simple key-value store application built using Python, Flask, and MongoDB.
-The application provides two endpoints to set and get key-value pairs.
+The application provides two endpoints to set and get key-value pairs and add them to a MongoDB database.

 ## Requirements